 Every year, plaques are made for winners of the Spirit of Fred Award for any employees that have shown some Fred-like qualities.
 There are even bronze statuettes of the company’s most iconic character, Mickey Mouse, for the winners of the Lifetime Fred Award.

 Google learned through experience that non-monetary rewards motivate people better than cold hard cash.
 The internet mastermind are stepping away from the idea of generously rewarding their people with the big bucks.
-They discovered that these types of employee recognition programs were fostering jealousy and resentment within their business — which was not the positive response they had in mind.
+They discovered that these types of employee recognition programs were fostering jealousy and resentment within their business — which wasn’t the positive response they had in mind.

-So Google phased out the cash rewards program and rolled out a new rewards program that offered experiences — everything from dinners out to new tech gadgets to trips to Hawaii.
+So Google phased out the cash rewards program and rolled out a new employee rewards program that offered experiences — everything from dinners out to new tech gadgets to trips to Hawaii.
 Employees said they found the new program more fun, more memorable, and more thoughtful than the cash awards.

 The sports retail giant, Nike, recognises and appreciates their employees by providing them with opportunities to stay fit and support the wellness of their families.
 From paid sabbaticals to product discounts and tuition assistance, Nike works to help employees stay engaged and motivated at work.
 They have also set up NikeU, which helps with leadership development by growing leaders to better hire, manage, and recognise their teams.